Shopping in Madrid: Best Boutiques, Novelty Stores, & More

 Last but not least, every Madrid shopping spree needs a stop in La Latina.
 This fun and festive neighborhood is known for its relaxed, bohemian style, and you’ll find countless secondhand treasures while exploring its winding streets.

-And then, of course, there’s El Rastro.
-No trip to Madrid is complete without a visit to this famous Sunday morning flea market in La Latina.
+And then, of course, no trip to Madrid is complete without a visit to the famous Sunday morning flea market at El Rastro in La Latina.
 Stalls overflow with antique jewelry and furniture, art, food, music, and clothes—but be sure to go early for the best selection.

-Crowd of people walking by clothing stalls at a flea market shopping in Madrid.
+Crowd of people walking by clothing stalls at a flea market.

 The Rastro overflows with treasures just waiting to be discovered.